 As you get older, you tend to develop more medical issues.
 In fact, some 60% of older adults have more than one chronic condition, per the National Institute on Aging.2

 Now, let’s say you’re dealing with either multiple conditions or are at risk for developing more than one.
 Having multiple comorbidities can complicate your treatment plan3, and, in turn, this may make it more difficult for you to keep up with your doctor’s recommendations.

-What can you do to better manage your multiple conditions?
+What can you do to better manage your multiple comorbidities?
 Below, find five helpful tips.

 Tip #1: Manage your meds better

 Your multiple comorbidities may require specific and different medications, so your clinician (or clinicians) may need to prescribe you multiple medications to manage your various symptoms.
 That in and of itself can be tough to manage.
 Recent data show that more than 40% of older adults take five or more prescription medications4 (you may see this referred to as polypharmacy5).

 A good place to start with appropriately managing multiple comorbidities is proper medication management.
 This can be as easy as buying a new pillbox or using a medication scheduling app.
 You should also keep a detailed list of the medications, vitamins, and supplements you take so that you can review them with your doctor or pharmacist.6